shundhammer/qdirstat/scripts/README.md

 need any more infrastructure than a normal Perl installation (i.e., no X11 / KDE / Gnome required).

-Using those cache files considerably speeds up QDirStat's reading proces.
+Using those cache files considerably speeds up QDirStat's reading process.
 To give some rough numbers, on my laptop it takes QDirStat about 3 minutes to scan /usr.
 Reading the same information from a cache file takes 3-5 seconds.